 Because no other fabric feels as soft, wicks away moisture, helps regulate body temperature, resists odor, and embodies an adventurous spirit quite like merino wool.
 It's the perfect natural fabric for you and your little one.

 Merino wool is really soft.
 Super soft.
 Really super soft.

 Merino wool is a natural renewable fiber.
 Rest assured, your child is living harmoniously with, not off, the environment.
 Our ZQ Merino comes from happy sheep roaming freely in mountainous New Zealand and Australian meadows.

 We choose to source merino wool exclusively from ZQ Merino because their ranchers take pride in the care of the sheep, the ranch land, and way of life.
 Importantly, ZQ Merino meets strict animal welfare, environmental, and economic sustainability standards.
-Our merino wool fabric is also Bluesign-approved, meaning that all dyes and processes used in creating the natural fabric are healthy for the environment, workers in the supply chain, and ultimately kids wearing Chasing Windmills.
+Our merino wool fabric supplier is also Bluesign systems partner, further demonstrating an ecological commitment from farm to fabric.

 So Just where does merino wool come from?

 It comes from ranchers like Philip Rive, manager of the Cecil Peak merino ranch outside of Queenstown, New Zealand.
 Merino wool's field-to-garment story is a labor of love and takes dedicated ranchers, like Philip Rive, to bring the vision to life.